Harriet A. Glazebrook

-Harriet Ann Glazebrook (1847 – 16 December 1937) was an English Temperance movement advocate, author and editor, and the Mayoress of Cardiff (1896–7).
+Harriet Ann Glazebrook (1847 – 16 December 1937) was an English temperance advocate, author and editor, and the Mayoress of Cardiff (1896–7).

 Biography

 Harriet Ann Glazebrook was the second of six children born to Reverend Benjamin Glazebrook and Betty (nee Eckersley) in Glossop, Derbyshire, England in 1847.
-Her siblings were Sarah, Alice, Florence, Hanna, and Benjamin, Jr.
+Her siblings were Sarah, Alice, Florence, Hanna, and Benjamin Jr.

 Harriet's calling as a temperance advocate began in her youth, when she became a Band of Hope pledge, and continued throughout her life.
 The Glazebrooks were avid supporters of the Temperance movement.
 Her father was himself an early reformer.

 "Alice Lea (a.k.a.) the Lips that touch liquor shall never touch mine" was considered to be her first work, as well as her most well-known poem, on the subject of Temperance, published in 1867.
 The last verse of the poem, however, was not her original script.
 It is an adaptation of the last verse from a poem written by George W. Young, as a broadside.
 Young's line was written as: "… And the lips that touch liquor must never touch mine".

 Glazebrook was Mayoress of Cardiff from 1896 to 1897.
 Her term coincided with the period of the Diamond Jubilee, Queen Victoria’s 60th year of reign.
 Honorific addresses for Harriet's political role were either 'Madame' or 'Lady' Mayoress.